manthelt/Bitstream-Evolution-FilterBoard/README.md

 | 0.01 uF Capacitor           | 1       |
 | 10 Pin 2.54mm Female Header | 3       |
 | 15 Pin 2.54 Female Header   | 2       |

+## Future Work

+### Notes for Next Revisions
+#### FPGA Header Placement
+Due to measuring with a ruler the pin placement is less than ideal.
+Getting better measurements using a caliper instead should fix this in the next revision.

+#### Through Hole Parts
+I wasn't quite a fan of how the through hole parts fit with the footprints that I had.
+This isn't a huge issue but may want to fix for the next revision of this board.

+## Current Timeline
+This board is a part of a series of more iterative and rapid prototyping boards rather than a complete all encompassing board.
+This is the first in that series which is meant to test the specifics of the pulse count experiment.

+- [x] Revision 1
+- [ ] Revision 1.1
+  - Fix FPGA Header Placement